GabrieleSocrate/Text-Mining-/README.md

 - loading the data
 - ensuring the dataset is free of missing values and other inconsistencies
-- preparation and generation of the datasets used in the dashboard
+- Preparation and generation of the two CSV datasets used by the dashboard

 ## 2. BiLSTM